avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 {% endtab %}
 {% endtabs %}

-We can build our program by invoking the following command:
+To build our program, we invoke the following command:
 ```bash
 gcc217 testcircle.c circle.c -o testcircle
 ```

 Note that the `-o` option specifies that the executable be named _testcircle_, rather than the default name a.out.
-We can run testcircle by invoking its pathname on the command line:
+To run testcircle, we simply invoke its pathname on the command line:

 ```
 ./testcircle